Attilio D'Alberto Acupuncture book Chinese herbal medicine Acupoints doll

 3. Damp accumulation — cold liquid that the Stomach cannot fully process becomes pathological damp, leading to bloating, loose stools, brain fog, sluggishness and weight gain.

-4. Reproductive consequences — the Spleen produces blood; weakened Spleen means weakened blood production, which over time manifests as lighter periods, fatigue and reduced fertility.
+4. Blood production weakens — the Spleen produces blood; weakened Spleen means weakened blood production, which over time manifests as lighter periods, fatigue and reduced fertility.

 This is not a fringe view.
 Across centuries of Chinese clinical medicine, the consequences of consistent cold-food consumption have been documented and are clinically observable today.